Force 10 from Navarone (film): Casting

 By the time film was to start, 17 years after the original, Peck and Niven were considered too old and the decision was made to recast.

 By October 1977 the main cast had been settled: Robert Shaw, Edward Fox, Harrison Ford, Franco Nero, Barbara Bach.
 Shaw said "I find it a bit ridiculous at my age to be running around a mountain in Yugoslavia saying 'Let's go'."

-It was Ford's first movie after the release of Star Wars.
+It was Ford's first film after the release of Star Wars.
 He says he picked the part because it was a "strong supporting character" that was "very different from Han Solo.
 I wanted to avoid being stereotyped as a science fiction type."
 Ford later said he did the film "to take advantage of the chance to work.
 And it was a job I did for the money."

 Fox at the time was best known for The Day of the Jackal and playing Edward VIII on television.
 Caroline Munro said she was offered the female lead but she turned it down because it involved too much nudity.

 MacLean was reportedly unhappy with the prominence given to the Barbara Bach character.
 "She's of minimal importance in my novel," he said.